 I won’t discuss the domestic flights in detail.
 They were typical United flights, though at least with a business class ticket there was no waiting for my upgrade to clear.
 Here the lovely meal…

 High quality lunch in United First

 I had a few hours in Houston before boarding the flight onto Istanbul.
-I landed in C terminal, and walked over to the very nice large United Club in the E terminal.
-I got all of my boarding passes when I checked in at Milwaukee.
+We landed in C terminal, and walked over to the very nice large United Club in E. I got all of my boarding passes when I checked in at Milwaukee.
 Unfortunately there was no gate information for my Turkish flight.
 I knew it would be somewhere in the D terminal, but none of the United monitors had the connecting flight information.
-I eventually went for a long walk before the flight and made my way to the D terminal and found the gate.
+Eventually I went for a long walk before the flight and made my way to the D terminal and found the gate.

 I was paged before boarding since I never checked in with Turkish.
 There were a bunch of passengers paged, but no lines to get to the counter.
 It took about 10 minutes to sort out, but finally, I was given a new boarding pass on Turkish Airlines stock.
 Boarding was a bit of a mess as well, but once they called business class, I made my way on board.

 Turkish Airlines 77W Business Class amenities

 First impressions of the business class cabin and seat were mostly positive.
 Not the most high tech seat, and the monitor isn’t that large, but the seat is wide enough, and there is decent personal space.
 Not much privacy, although a small screen between seats helps when reclined.
 Waiting at the seat were a blanket, slippers and an amenity kit.